Mars Food tells customers to go easy on the pasta sauce

-LONDON (Reuters) - Mars Food plans to tell customers to eat some of its Dolmio pasta sauces and macaroni cheese only once a week to maintain a balanced diet because of the products’ high levels of salt, sugar or fat.
+LONDON, April 15 (Reuters) - Mars Food plans to label some of its Dolmio pasta sauces, macaroni cheese and other products as fit for consumption only once a week due to high levels of salt, sugar or fat.

 The plan, however, does not extend to Mars’ chocolate or sweets businesses, whose brands include M&M‘s, Snickers and Starburst.